Jeff Melvoin: Television

 Melvoin began his television career in 1983 as a staff writer for the lighthearted MTM detective show Remington Steele, joining the NBC series in its second season.
-He worked his way up to supervising producer by the end of the show’s fourth season.
+He worked his way up to supervising producer by the end of the show's fourth season.
 In 1986, Melvoin became co-executive producer on the final season of the NBC police drama, Hill Street Blues, also produced by MTM.

 Melvoin then began a four-year association with Columbia TriStar Television, developing original pilots.
 Three of his pilots were produced, but none were picked up to series.
 In 1991, Melvoin was hired as a writer-producer on the CBS comedy-drama Northern Exposure, produced by Universal Television.
 He worked on the series from episode 17 until the end four years later writing 18 episodes and rewriting a half-dozen others.
 During his time on the show, Melvoin received numerous awards and nominations, including an Emmy award for best dramatic series, two Emmy nominations for best writing in a dramatic series, two Golden Globe awards and a Television Critics Association award for best dramatic series.

 In 1995, Melvoin became Executive Producer on the fourth season of the David E. Kelley drama series, Picket Fences, produced by 20th Century Fox Television for CBS.
-It marked Melvoin’s first showrunner position.
+It marked Melvoin's first showrunner position.
 Following Picket Fences, Melvoin signed an overall deal with Tristar Television and became a consultant on the light science fiction drama, Early Edition, for CBS.
-He took over the series as showrunner for seasons two through four, from 1997-2000.
+He took over the series as showrunner for seasons two through four, from 1997 to 2000.